davidmcclure/hilt-2016/course/javascript.md

   </html>
   ```

+## Run a development server

-1. Now, we'll install a development server that will make it easy to view the page in the browser.
-Install Node.js, a server-side Javascript runtime: `brew install node`
+Next, we'll install Node.js, a server side Javascript runtime that will make it easy to start a local server for the page.

+---

+**MAC**

+1. Run `brew install node`

+**WINDOWS**

+1. Go to https://nodejs.org and click the **v4.4.5 LTS** download button.

+1. When the download finishes, run the .msi installer.

+---

 1. Install the `http-server` module: `npm install -g http-server`

 1. Open up a new tab in the terminal and spin up a development server with `http-server`.

-1. By default, this will bind to port 8080.
+1. By default, this will bind to port `8080`.
 Open up a new tab in your browser and go to `http://localhost:8080`.
 If everything is wired up correctly, you'll see the "HILT 2016."

 ## Create a stylesheet